-Dr. McCurdy is a native South Carolinian who obtained his MD at MUSC.
+Dr. McCurdy is a native South Carolinian who obtained his medical degree at MUSC.
 He trained at the University of North Carolina (UNC) and then had positions at the National Institute of Mental Health (NIMH) and at Emory University.
-In 1968 he returned to MUSC as Professor and Chairman of the Department of Psychiatry and Behavioral Sciences, a position he held for over fourteen years.
+In 1968 he returned to MUSC as professor and chairman of the Department of Psychiatry and Behavioral Sciences, a position he held for over fourteen years.

-He played a major role in crafting the fourth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM IV).
-In 1982, Dr. McCurdy assumed the post of Psychiatrist-in-Chief, Pennsylvania Hospital, and Professor at the University of Pennsylvania.
-In 1990, Dr. McCurdy returned to MUSC to serve as Vice President for Medical Affairs and Dean, a position he held for eleven years.
+Dr. McCurdy played a major role in crafting the fourth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM IV).
+In 1982, he assumed the post of psychiatrist-in-chief, Pennsylvania Hospital, and professor at the University of Pennsylvania.
+In 1990, Dr. McCurdy returned to MUSC to serve as vice president for medical affairs and dean, a position he held for eleven years.
 With his assistance, the College of Medicine experienced significant research growth and new prominence in numerous academic programs.

 Dr. McCurdy has participated in national advisory boards serving on review committees, including those for training grants and research grants, for the National Institute of Mental Health and the Veterans Administration.

 In 2005, Governor Mark Sanford appointed Dr. McCurdy chairman of the South Carolina Commission on Higher Education.
 A position he held until 2008.
 In 2006, the secretary of defense appointed him to a special congressionally mandated task force on mental health to assess the adequacy of mental health treatment of deployed and returning troops as well as their families.